Sourcefabric works with talented people worldwide. Want to join us?

 Set in Earth's future, Mihai's favourite book Ender's Game involves an international fleet of talented children trained against insectoid alien invaders.
 Now, we can't say that our Romanian team of Newscoop developers are working on anything quite that exciting, but they're a super talented bunch.
 Liking nothing more than the thought of Californian roadtrips and listening to the radio, Mihai has his sights set on travelling to China in the future.
 He says he's a perfectionist who loves building intuitively and also a challenge.
 He's going to fit in just fine.

-Currently working in Berlin, Edouard joins the Live Blog team as a developer.
+Currently working in Berlin, Edouard is part of the Superdesk team as a developer.
 Before Sourcefabric, he worked on numerous award-winning web projects in his previous position at Journalism++.
 He suffers from an open data fixation so much so that he has dedicated his entire personal life to Facebook with Moves©.
 He intends, in the twilight of his life, to draw an awesome map of the entirety of his lived life.